yanmenxue/RAH-KBQA/README.md

 ## Overview
-Our methods improves instruction decoding and execution for KGQA via adaptive reasoning, as shown:
+Our methods utilizes information from head-tail entities and the semantic connection between relations to enhance the current relation representation.

 ![](./pipeline.png)